Table of Contents

 How do we process your personal data?

 The Chamber of Basic Banking Services needs to process certain personal data in order to comply with its legal obligations.
-These data are processed in compliance with the General Data Protection Regulation (frequently referred to as "GDPR") and the Belgian data protection laws.
+Those data are processed in compliance with the General Data Protection Regulation (frequently referred to as "GDPR") and the Belgian data protection laws.
 For more information, please refer to the privacy policy of the Chamber of Basic Banking Services (PDF, 116.61 KB).
 Personal data processing by third parties is regulated by a protocol concluded between the data controller and the third party.

 Last update